 In 1317, Llanblethian was granted to Hugh Despenser, the infamous royal favorite, hated by most of the English nobility so much that in 1321 a tense situation ended with the outbreak of the Marcher Lords’ revolt.
 During it, among others, the castle in Llanblethian was destroyed, although the Despenser family managed to keep it even after the fall of the royal favorite.
 This allowed for the completion of construction works by Edward Despenser, who died in Llanblethian in 1375.

 During the fifteenth century, the gatehouse of the castle was used as a local prison, but in the peaceful sixteenth century, like many other strongholds, the Llanblethian castle lost its importance and fell into decline.
 In the 18th century it was already largely ruined, but the rooms on the ground floor of the gatehouse were transformed into a residential house, which was used until the 19th century.

-The primary building had the form of a closed, timber-earth circuit of the fortifications (ringwork) with a diameter of about 40 meters.
-They were erected on a hill overlooking the bend of the River Thaw, which provided a strong, natural defense from the north, west and south, due to steep riverside escarpments.
-At the end of the 12th century, a quadrilateral keep was built on the elevation of the area.
+The original castle was in the form of a closed, wooden and earth perimeter of the fortifications (ringwork) with a diameter of about 40 meters.
+They were erected on a hill overlooking the bend of the Thaw River, which provided a strong, natural defense on the north, west and south sides, due to the steep river escarpments.
+At the end of the 12th century, a stone four-sided keep was built on the elevation of the area.
 Its sides were probably about 14-15 meters long.

-Until today, the eastern gatehouse without the highest storey has survived, fragments of defensive walls of a small height and fragments of walls in the place of the former keep, of which only a fragment of the northern wall, about 5 meters high, can be seen.
+To this day, the eastern gatehouse without the highest storey has survived, small fragments of defensive walls and fragments of walls in the place of the former keep, of which only a fragment of the northern wall, about 5 meters high, can be seen.
 The perimeter wall is best preserved on the north (up to a height of about 2 meters) and west side.
 Admission to the castle area is free.